solita/solita.github.com/_posts/2020-02-24-tailored-software.md

 - You can build the software around your business processes, instead of business processes around software - you can seek competitive advantage by doing things differently and experimenting
 - You don't have to do compromises on user experience either.
 User experience, usability and accessibility are essentials elements of any service you want to create.
 Doing them right leads to enhanced user satisfaction, which has more or less value depending on if you are creating a public-facing service or not.
 But it will always have value in having less error-prone manual work.
 - Today, solutions often come with an API, that can be leveraged in the future both internally, and for the brave ones, also externally.
 - Sometimes we see business ideas for which there simply is no existing solution to buy at all - so only way to see their feasibility is to do at least a prototype, or minimum viable product, and have it in hands of real users.
+This means ability to differentiate at the market as well.
+- Products are often done with reliable technologies from last decades (Swing Framework and Java 6, anyone?).
+When creating a customized solution, you get to choose how cutting edge you want to be.
+There's typically a great balance to be found for getting a modern yet mature technological stack when building a tailored software solution.

 On the other hand, tailored solutions are only as good as the vision behind them.
 So make sure vision is right, and tailor is great, design and materials are beautiful, and then embark on a journey towards greater happiness.